 As Costikyan pointed out in I Have No Words, we often use the buzzword “interactivity” when describing games when we actually mean “decision-making.”
 Decisions are, in essence, what players do in a game.
 Remove all decisions and you have a movie or some other linear activity, not a game.
-As pointed out in Challenges, there are two important exceptions, games which have no decisions at all: some children’s games and some gambling games.
+There are two important exceptions, activities which have no decisions at all but we still use the word “game” to describe them: some children’s games and some gambling games.
 For gambling games, it makes sense that a lack of decisions is tolerable.
 The “fun” of the game comes from the thrill of possibly winning or losing large sums of money; remove that aspect and most gambling games that lack decisions suddenly lose their charm.
 At home when playing only for chips, you’re going to play games like Blackjack or Poker that have real decisions in them; you are probably not going to play Craps or a slot machine without money being involved.

 You might wonder, what is it about children’s games that allow them to be completely devoid of decisions?
 We’ll get to that in a bit.

 Other than those two exceptions, most games have some manner of decision-making, and it is here that a game can be made more or less interesting.
 Sid Meier has been quoted as saying that a good game is a series of interesting decisions (or something like that), and there is some truth there.
 But what makes a decision “interesting”?
 Battleship is a game that has plenty of decisions but is not particularly interesting for most adults; why not?
 What makes the decisions in Settlers of Catan more interesting than Monopoly?
 Most importantly, how can you design your own games to have decisions that are actually compelling?